ansible/ansible/docsite/rst/developing_modules.rst

 * If you have a company module that returns facts specific to your installations, a good name for this module is `site_facts`.

 * Modules accepting boolean status should generally accept 'yes', 'no', 'true', 'false', or anything else a user may likely throw at them.
-The AnsibleModule common code supports this with "choices=BOOLEANS" and a module.boolean(value) casting function.
+The AnsibleModule common code supports this with "type='bool'" and a module.boolean(value) casting function.

 * Include a minimum of dependencies if possible.
 If there are dependencies, document them at the top of the module file, and have the module raise JSON error messages when the import fails.